atrocore/atrocore/README.md

 | Mirror (GitHub) | https://github.com/atrocore/atrocore            |
 -->

-AtroCore is a powerful, multi-layered system designed by developers who care about clean architecture and long-term maintainability.
+AtroCore is a powerful, multi-layered business application platform designed by developers who care about clean architecture and long-term maintainability.
 Inspired by modern frameworks like Laminas / Mezzio, Symfony, it’s built on open PHP standards (PSR-7, PSR-11, PSR-15) and enhanced by carefully selected best-of-breed components to solve specific tasks – for example, we use Doctrine DBAL for database interaction and FastRoute for HTTP routing.
 The system primarily works with PostgreSQL, MySQL, or MariaDB as its main database engine.

 To tackle complex and long-running tasks, AtroCore includes a robust Job Manager.
 This allows you to control the number of workers based on your server’s capacity, ensuring efficient processing without overload.
 Complementing this, the Scheduled Jobs feature provides a convenient way to configure recurring tasks.
 AtroCore offers dynamic actions, flexible workflows, and real-time UI customization.